timsweeney7/enpm702-fall-2025/docs/source/assignments/rwaIV.rst

 ----

-The algorithm cannot explore North, East, or West due to walls, and cannot go South because that node has already been visited (:math:`(0,0) \in v`).
+The algorithm cannot explore East or West due to walls, and cannot go North or South because these nodes have already been visited (:math:`(0,2) \in v` and :math:`(0,0) \in v`).
+DFS will backtrack to the previous node in the stack.

 .. only:: html